sundeepbassi/djangopetblog/README.md

  The deployment of the project to Heroku was shown in the walkthough video I think therefore I blog.

- was shown in the walkthough video I think therefore I blog.
+ The code added to the  procfile, models, settings and env files was shown in the walkthough video I think therefore I blog.